annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 defined as “NULL” it means that the booking did not came from a travel agent.*

-For now I leave it as is.
+Noted.
+I leave them as they are.

 #### 4.5.6 Check categories